 Popular holiday rental amenities in Kiama

-This graph shows the yearly weather forecast .
-January is the warmest month with average maximum temperatures of 27°.
+This is the climate diagram in Kiama.
+In January maximum temperatures go higher than 27°.
 No heat wave is expected in July, where minimum average temperatures usally hit a 6° low.
-May is the driest month.
+The rainiest month is January while the driest month is May.

 Holiday Cottages in Kiama, A Gateway to Coastal Delights